All Episodes

 Let's just put it that way.

-For example, here's a here's a story by Anne Kornblut in the Washington Post today, Clinton's Power Pointer.
+For example, here's a story by Ann Kornblut, The Washington Post today, Clinton's power pointer.

-And this is all about Mark Penn, uh, who was who is the pollster.
+And this is all about Mark Penn, who is the pollster.

-So if you are basically devoid of substance, if you if by that I mean you you're you're not gonna pin yourself down on anything because you're gonna wait for what the polls say, then doesn't it make perfect sense that a pollster would be your primary architect of your message?
+So if you are basically devoid of substance, if you, if by that I mean you're not going to pin yourself down on anything because you're going to wait for what the polls say, then doesn't it make perfect sense that a pollster would be your primary architect of your message?

-If you are if you are going to make yourself devoid of substance and ideas, then anybody can come along and fill you up.
+If you are going to make yourself devoid of substance and ideas, then anybody can come along and fill you up.

 So a Mrs. Bill presidency promises a return to be run by polling.